Design

 Notes:

-• Please be aware that submissions will be reviewed by the jury as hard copies (i.e. do not attempt to attach hyperlinks, videos, or any other digital content to the pdf files).
+- Please do not attempt to attach hyperlinks, videos, or any other digital content to the pdf files.

-• Please use the following naming conventions: save your files with the name of the installation.
+- Please save your files with ONLY the name of the installation.
 For example: BellyOfTheBear.pdf

 Additional Resource Files: